Detection at a constant probability of false alarm (PVLT)

 println("act_Pfa_np = $act_Pfa_np")

-Note that the resulting false alarm rate cannot meet the requirements.
-However, by using a CFAR detector with a custom threshold factor, we can obtain the desired false alarm rate.
+Please note that the false alarm coefficient obtained may not meet the requirements.
+However, by using a CFAR detector with a custom threshold coefficient, we can obtain the desired false alarm coefficient.

 release!(cfar);